Looking for the best fitness tracker for yoga?

 The Vivoactive range can identify the best time for you to get the most of your yoga workouts using a concept know as Body Battery Energy.
 The device gathers data across stress, sleep, heart rate variability and activity to produce a score between 0 to 100 – think of it as similar to your phone’s battery indicator – the higher the score the better it is to do your activity.

 The Vivoactive range is quite expensive and it may be worth considering whether a smartwatch like the Apple Watch would be more suitable.
-On balance, with GPS, onboard music, respiration tracking and quality yoga tracking the Vivoactives are the best fitness trackers for yoga right now.Check price on Amazon
+On balance, with GPS, onboard music, respiration tracking and quality yoga tracking the Vivoactives are the best fitness trackers for yoga right now.No products found.

 2. Fitbit Charge 4